zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * alternatively use the convertional reverse linked list method: https://www.youtube.com/watch?v=zEfA0QS96yE
 ### 25 Reverse Nodes in k-Group
 * can be done recursively and iteratively
-* didn't complete this one
+* did not solve this one
 * a follow up question to reversing linked list: https://leetcode.com/problems/reverse-nodes-in-k-group/solutions/172576/python-follow-up-of-lc206
 ### 19 Remove Nth Node From End of List
 * the question is how to handle edge cases